-When you hear talk about the cost of maintaining major home appliances like the water heater, air conditioning, and furnaces, people tend to compare appliances to cars.
+People tend to compare appliances to cars when they hear about the cost of maintaining major home appliances like the water heater, air conditioning, and furnaces.

 Tune-ups on cars include a bunch of new parts like spark plugs and spark plug cables.

 Furnace tune-ups don’t always include parts; scheduling them regularly may mean you rarely need new parts.